Zkqwer/yes_or_no_bot/README.md

 # yes_or_no_bot
-Telegram bot that answers questions and sends gifs
+Telegram bot that responds to user yes/no messages (very rarely - maybe) and sends a corresponding gif